jnhthomp/ClassNotes/LearnWithLeon/21-JavascriptObjects/21-JavascriptObjects.md

 Learn - Objects
 Learn - Basic APIs
 Homework - Objects Reading

 ## Questions
 About last class or life

 ## Health First
+Keep healthy while learning
+Don't let learning get in the way of your health

 ## Coding Challenges
+Continue to do coding challenges even if they are hard If you see a question and have no idea how to even approach it just look at the solution

 ## Live Portfolio & Resume Review
 https://forms.gle/VkbSwgnyRo6VkTFL8
+If you would like your resume/portfolio reviewed live fill out the form

 ## TURN IT UP!
 ## Trough Of Sorrow (Review)
 Why does not everyone do it?